prouser003/testing-task/ADDITIONAL.md

 #### Things to improve:
 + styles for searchBox are written in global css, better to write custom search box component
 + for images used regular img instead of 'next/image' because of domains issue
-+ would improve images sizes to fit properly in container
 + at the moment algolia searches by default prop
 + a lot of things can be made for SEO (meta tags, static pages if there are not too much news)
 + news in header made with algolia widget, I suppose there is another way